Installing the App in Nautobot¶

 Note

-.
-See the nautobot documentation for more details.
-The pip package name for this plugin is nautobot-firewall-models
+Apps can be installed from the Python Package Index or locally.
+See the Nautobot documentation for more details.
+The pip package name for this app is nautobot-firewall-models.

-The plugin is available as a Python package via PyPI and can be installed with pip
+The app is available as a Python package via PyPI and can be installed with pip:

-Once installed, the plugin needs to be enabled in your Nautobot configuration.
-The following block of code below shows the additional configuration required to be added to your nautobot_config.py
+Once installed, the app needs to be enabled in your Nautobot configuration.
+The following block of code below shows the additional configuration required to be added to your nautobot_config.py file:

 # In your nautobot_config.py